STEPHEN MOUGIN FROM THE SAM BUSH BAND – WHAT A GUY!

 Steve was kind enough to let me take my picture with him and as a bonus, I also was able to get a picture of Sam Bush that was pretty cool too.

-Two years later at the Blue Ox Festival the Sam Bush band was back again.
-I think they may play it every year, but anyways, I was very busy running around backstage talking and getting to know some of the other bands.
+Two years later at the Blue Ox Festival, the Sam Bush band was back again.
+I think they may play it every year, but anyway, I was very busy running around backstage talking and getting to know some of the other bands.

-With backstage activities, jamming and taking pictures, we didn’t get much time to chat.
-So, I later Facebook messaged him to see if he would consider doing an interview with me and he cordially said yes.
+With backstage activities, jamming, and taking pictures, we didn’t get much time to chat.
+So, later I Facebook messaged him to see if he would consider interviewing with me and he cordially said yes.
 What a guy!
 What a guy!

 Enough about how the interview came about and on to the interview.
 Click here to read it: INTERVIEW WITH STEPHEN MOUGIN guitar player from the Sam Bush Band and be sure to check out some great information about Steve Mougin below.

 Stephen Mougin Bio

 It didn’t happen by accident.
 For Stephen “Mojo” Mougin’s career trajectory, it was fate: when Bill Monroe signed Stephen Mougin’s mandolin at the Peaceful Valley Bluegrass Festival in summer 1988, and then used it in a workshop.
 Talk about a good omen, because now Stephen Mougin is one of the most respected Jack-of-All-Trades in acoustic music.

 A compassionate teacher, compelling touring guitarist, natural songwriter, sought-after producer, and gifted sound engineer, Stephen Mougin is a go-to guy for pretty much anything under the musical sun.